datacamp/rexplorables/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `rexplorables` is to provide a set of utility functions to author and use `Explorable` and `NonCoding` exercises.s
+The goal of `rexplorables` is to provide a set of utility functions to author and use `Explorable` and `NonCoding` exercises.

 ## Installation